kdps/kotlin_learn/Resolve_ErrorException.md

-# 1. Impossible Error
+# 1. Couldn't resolve errors

 ### 1.1.
-Cause Error by Layout on Run Application but Has no error occurred on Fucking Stupid XML Editor
+Cause error by layout on Run application but has no error occurred on fucking stupid `XML Editor`

 `Not working Rebuild Project, Clear Project FUCKING SHIT`